 Are You Ever Allowed to Photograph Temples?

-There are some temples that will allow you to take photographs.
-You need to get permission before you take your camera out, and respect any restrictions they may have.
+Some temples will allow you to take photographs.
+You need to get permission before you take your camera out and respect any restrictions they may have.
 If you are granted permission, make sure that you respect anyone who is there to worship or meditate.

 If you have permission ahead of time, you should plan your trip at a time when people are less likely to be worshipping.
 Find out what their rituals are and when they gather.
 Do not take pictures of the people who are there for religious reasons.